 This library guide collates relevant resources relating to family violence and the application process for protection orders from various government sites and online sources.

 Violence among family members will be met with appropriate response by the law.
-The Women's Charter (Cap 353, 2009 Rev Ed) empowers the Family Justice Courts to make protection orders that protect family members from violent conduct and threats of such which emanate from within the victim's own family under Part VII 'Protection of Family'.
+The Women's Charter 1961 (2020 Rev Ed) empowers the Family Justice Courts to make protection orders that protect family members from violent conduct and threats of such which emanate from within the victim's own family under Part 7 'Protection of Family'.
 These provisions apply to all persons in Singapore, including Muslims and non-Muslims.

 The provisions address the specific situation where a member of a family inflicts or threatens to inflict violence on another member.
 This situation is distinguishable from violence inflicted on a stranger.
 They are also of a hybrid character, containing features from both civil and criminal law.